 How to keep your Exhaust Manifold in check

-A leaking exhaust manifolds on a Perkins, Deere or Deutz engine can be annoying.
+A leaking exhaust manifolds on a Deutz, Perkins or Deere engine can be annoying.
 If left alone, this can lead to burst exhaust valves.

 Here’s how to stop a leak:

-5. Because access to the studs or bolts will be limited, use a Snap-On brand high performance 12 point socket (with it’s thinner walls).
-The lower priced imported sockets have very thick walls.
-Dr. Diesel™ suggests that aftermarket sockets should only be used as sinkers on cod fish rigs.
+- Because access to the studs or bolts will be limited, use a high quality performance 12 point socket (with thinner walls).
+Lower priced imported sockets often have very thick walls making the sockets ineffective for precision work.

 Written by Dr. Diesel